getodk/docs/odkx-src/scan-form-designer-using.rst

 .. image:: /img/scan-form-designer/scan-form-export.*
   :alt: Export a Complete Form in Scan Form Designer

-This will give you a :file:`.zip` file that you can unzip and use to print hard copies of your form and transfer your form :file:`.json` template to the ODK Scan App.
+This will give you a :file:`.zip` file that you can unzip and use to print hard copies of your form and transfer your form :file:`.json` template to the ODK-X Scan App.

 .. note::